SDooman/dotfiles/README.md

 - Disable the crash reporter
 - Set Help Viewer windows to non-floating mode
 - Reveal IP, hostname, OS, etc. when clicking clock in login window
-- Restart automatically if the computer freezes
-- Never go into computer sleep mode
 - Check for software updates daily, not just once per week
 - Disable smart quotes as they’re annoying when typing code
 - Disable smart dashes as they’re annoying when typing code